Colin Middleton: Death and legacy

 Colin Middleton died of leukaemia in Belfast City Hospital in December 1983.
 He was survived by his wife Kate, their daughter and a step-daughter.
 Middleton's son predeceased him by a year.
 Christie's of London were entrusted with the sale of his studio works in 1985.
 The works were displayed before auction in both Dublin and Belfast during August of that year.
 In 2005 the Ulster History Circle unveiled a commemorative blue plaque at Middleton's former home on Victoria Road in Bangor.

 In the 1970s the Arts Council of Northern Ireland commissioned a documentary film portrait of Middleton entitled Trace of a Thorn, which was written and narrated by the Belfast poet Michael Longley.
 Middleton's works can be seen in many private and public collections including the Ulster Museum, Irish Museum of Modern Art, and the Hugh Lane Municipal Gallery, National Gallery of Ireland, National Gallery of Victoria, Herbert Art Gallery and Oxford University.

+In September 2023, 'eighty years since the ground-breaking exhibition Colin Middleton held at the Belfast Museum and Art Gallery, now the Ulster Museum, and forty years after his death,' the Ulster Museum held a new exhibition of his works, celebrating his association with Belfast, the city of which he said, "I belong here as I never belonged anywhere else in the country."
+This exhibition brought together 'works held in the public collection with those from private lenders [to provide a] full picture of this artist's talent and life.'